I propose a definition of mathematics:

 What do Mathematicians Study?

 The OED definition of mathematics relies on a rather post hoc list, as the “etc” acknowledges:

 “The abstract deductive science of space, number, quantity, and arrangement, including geometry, arithmetic, algebra, etc., studied in its own right (more fully pure mathematics), or as applied to various branches of physics and other sciences (more fully applied mathematics).Shorter OED 2007

-But every branch of mathematics straightforwardly has this in common : it analyses a particular structure, or family of structures (that is, a structure of structures), and deductively analyses it, that is to say draws out its properties and relationships to other structures.
+But every branch of mathematics straightforwardly has this in common : it analyses a particular structure (or a family of structures; which is still a structure), and deductively analyses it, that is to say draws out its properties and relationships to other structures.

 There are favoured structures.
 Numbers, of course.
 Then the Euclidean plane, which is the structure of lines and points on a flat surface.
 These favoured structures define the familiar major areas of mathematics–number theory, algebra, geometry, analysis.
 “Progress” in mathematics divides into, on the one hand, discovering new things about known structures; and on the other hand choosing new structures to study.

-New structures may be chosen precisely for the light they shed on old ones: complex numbers, for instance, shone a new light on algebra, as did topology on geometry.
-Whenever a new structure is found to have interesting properties it becomes, inevitably, a part of mathematics and even, if there is work enough in exploring it, is dubbed a branch of mathematics, which is perhaps the ultimate mathematical status.
+New structures may be chosen for the light they shed on old ones: complex numbers, for instance, shone a new light on algebra, as did topology on geometry.
+Formal logic & computer science intended to shine light on the very processes of mathematics itself.
+Whenever a new structure is found to have interesting properties it may become a part of mathematics and even, if there is work enough in exploring it, be dubbed a branch of mathematics, which is perhaps the ultimate mathematical status.

 The virtue of naming structure as the subject of mathematics is that it becomes easy to say whether something is or is not mathematics: anywhere there is a structure that can be analysed deductively, there is a subject of mathematics.
 The ad hoc element of the definition is banished.